treban/pimatic-tradfri/README.md

 You can load the plugin by adding following in the config.json from your pimatic server:

+PSK and identity dont have to be filled!

     {
       "plugin": "tradfri",
       "secID": "GATEWAY KEY",
       "hubIP": "GATEWAY IP",
+      "identity": ""
+      "psk": ""
       "debug": true
     }